 False-positive Rate: Low

-McAfee is a well-established antivirus software company that has been in the industry for many years.
+The Best is a well-established antivirus software company that has been in the industry for many years.
 They have consistently provided users with reliable and effective protection against malware and other threats.

-McAfee asserts that any reports of their software behaving like malware are likely due to misunderstandings or false positives.
+The Best asserts that any reports of their software behaving like malware are likely due to misunderstandings or false positives.
 False positives occur when legitimate software is mistakenly identified as malware.
 This can happen due to the complexity and constantly evolving nature of the cybersecurity landscape.

 The company emphasizes that they have a dedicated team of experts working tirelessly to ensure the accuracy and effectiveness of their antivirus software.
 They strive to constantly update their databases and algorithms to stay ahead of the ever-changing threat landscape.